qeffects/helium/README.md

 Element nesting works perfectly, updates get bubbled from children elements, position is relative to the parent's position and to boot, it'll all end up drawn on one canvas, cutting back on drawcalls

+**state.onUpdate, state.onDestroy, state.onFirstDraw**
+are optional callbacks you can supply and will be called at the appropriate time for the element's lifecycle

+**onUpdate** called when state changes

+**onDestroy** called just before the element is about to be :undraw()

+**onFirstDraw** called just before the first render

 ### Outside
 The elements aren't just sandboxed inside, there are a few user access intended fields, like Element.parameters, Element.state, Element.view, they are exactly the thing the internal functions get, so change or use them freely.